 It's important to have someone read your newsletters before you send them.
-Whether we do it, whether it's your spouse, or whether it's someone else entirely, a fresh set of eyes will often catch typos that you've missed.
+Whether it's your spouse, a co-worker, or someone else entirely, a fresh set of eyes will often catch typos that you've missed.

 Most of the time, you'll just be keeping your readers from being distracted by the mistakes, but occasionally we see a real zinger.

 Here are our most common and favorite typos:

 This is by far the most common typo we come across, to the point that we can do a search whenever we open a letter to see whether "freshman" and "freshmen" have been used properly.

 It's bad enough that they sound the same, and is made doubly difficult in that "freshman" can also be an adjective.

 - Please pray for our freshmen.

 - John is leading our freshman Bible study.